3fuyang/3fuyang.github.io/src/content/blog/reference-json-in-vite.md

 import foo from './foo.json?url'
 ```

-To utilize static JSON assets, you typically need to fetch them at runtime.
+To utilize static JSON assets, you typically need to fetch and parse them at runtime.

 ```ts
 const foo = await fetch('/foo.json').then((res) => res.json())